audaciaconsulting/Audacia.CodeAnalysis/dotnet-roslyn/analyzers/Audacia.CodeAnalysis.Analyzers/README.md

 **Important:** The unit test project in this solution will fail to build if the path length of items in the bin folder exceeds 260 characters.
 (You will see errors similar to `Could not copy Microsoft.VisualStudio.TestPlatform.MSTestAdapter.PlatformServices.Interface.dll`).
 Therefore, it is recommended to clone this repo into a high-level directory (e.g. C:\Projects).

+## Help link URLs
+If the titles of any of the below analyzers change, ensure [HelpLinkUrlFactory](./src/Audacia.CodeAnalysis.Analyzers/Common/HelpLinkUrlFactory.cs) is updated to reflect the new titles.

 ## Testing changes locally

 **Prerequisites**: The "Visual Studio extension development" toolset is required for testing changes locally.
 This can be installed by modifying your installation of visual studio, and search for this toolset under the 'Other Toolsets' header.